lyrall/lyrall.github.io/psuite/mtv-README.md

 ## Required Reading

-- Please read the Internet Privacy & Safety Guide before using this guide.
+- Please read the [Internet Privacy & Safety Guide](ips-README.md) before using this guide.
+- It is not necessary, but if you are particurally tech illiterate, I recommend you also read my [Basic Pirate Literacy Guide](bpl-guide.md).

 ## Streaming